 This is a seriously cute DIY, you guys.
 I had seen tutorials out there for these little clay ring dishes – from stamped to marbled to painted, and so decided to give it a try.
 And they turned out so sweetly, I HAD to share them with you.

-1 // air dry clay (or use oven bake clay – either will work) – Sculpey is a reputable brand name of clay: air dry & oven bake
+- Air dry clay (or use oven bake clay – either will work) – Sculpey is my go-to brand of clay: air dry & oven bake

-2 // a cookie or shape cutter of some kind (a small bowl edge would work for this) – here is a scalloped set
+- A cookie or shape cutter of some kind – here is a scalloped set like what I used

-4 // some acrylic paint – I have a set like this one so I have tons of colors available
+- Some acrylic paint – I use a set like this one so I have tons of colors available

-5 // gold foil paint – I use the Plaid Liquid Leaf
+- Gold foil paint – I use the Plaid Liquid Leaf (LOVE this stuff!)

-6 // modge podge (the tried and true modge podge here) or clay glaze (sculpey gloss glaze)
+- Modge podge (the tried and true modge podge here, which is what I used) or clay glaze (sculpey gloss glaze)

 My girlfriend Caroline and I got together for a crafty afternoon (is there anything better than a girls DIY day?!) and whipped out a bunch of these sweet dishes.